Acting Provost and Executive Vice President

 Carol Gering is the associate vice provost for Online and Distance Education, and assists in enhancing and strengthening the UO’s infrastructure for online and distance education by creating partnerships with academic departments across the university.
 Prior to joining the University of Oregon, Carol worked for the University of Alaska-Fairbanks (UAF) as the executive director of eLearning and Distance Education.
 She has been serving in various capacities related to distance education since 1994.
 Carol holds a BS from Southern Nazarene University, an MA in curriculum and instruction from UAF, and an interdisciplinary PhD in online education and psychology from UAF.

 Suzette Howard is the executive assistant to the provost and senior vice president.
-She serves as the primary contact to the provost to ensure all matters related to his calendar, meetings, and use of his time are managed with efficiency and flexibility.
+She also serves as the operations manager for the Office of the Provost.
 Prior to coming to the University of Oregon, Suzette served as the assistant to the vice president for student affairs at California State University, Bakersfield (CSUB).
 She holds a bachelor's degree in public policy and administration from CSUB.

 Director of Financial Services